bkerley/bryceblog/_drafts/july-odyssey.md

 The real reason to take the Zephyr is the scenery, especially through the Rockies between Grand Junction and Denver.
-Most of the route is along the Colorado River, through the mountains, with people out on the water showing the whole train their backside as tradition.
+Most of the second day's route is along the Colorado River, through the mountains, with people out on the water showing the whole train their backside as tradition.
+It was enjoyably busy on the river for a Friday afternoon, and the scenery didn't disappoint.

 PUT A PIC OF A GUY'S ASS HERE